jiko/stopabadcure/_posts/2013-10-17-Sly-James-and-Catholic-diocese-give-tax-proposal-the-cold-shoulder.md

 published: true
 ---

-Mayor Sly James and several three other mayors in Jackson County cities refused on Wednesday, Oct.
+Kansas City Mayor **Sly James** and several three other mayors in Jackson County cities refused on Wednesday, Oct.
 16, to endorse the county's proposed half-cent sales-tax for "translational medical research."

 **Yael Abouhalkah** of The Star reported the news in an online story Wednesday morning.

-On Wednesday afternoon, the Catholic Diocese of Kansas City-St. Joseph came out flatly against the tax, which will be voted on Nov.
+On Wednesday afternoon, the **Catholic Diocese of Kansas City-St. Joseph** came out flatly against the tax, which will be voted on Nov.
 5.

 A post on the diocesan website said that developing "next generation medicine leading to cures for the people of the world is an ambitious and worthy goal, which should not be paid for by a regressive tax on the citizens of one county in a single state."